nus-cs2103/website-base/admin/ip-tasks-fragment.md

  That said, it is also preferable to use one paradigm as the primary approach and fallback on others only when the primary paradigm is clearly sub-optimal.
 Reason: mixing everything in equal measures might make the system even harder to understand.
 </box>

-* As in the previous week, commit, tag, and push, as you do the following increments in the `master` branch (no need to use separate branches).
+* As in the previous week, commit, tag, and push, as you do the following increments in the `master` branch (no need to use separate branches).{% if cs2103 %}
+* {{ icon_important_big_red }} Do `A-Gradle` first, after which use the Gradle option (rather than the Intellij option) when doing `A-JUnit` and `A-JAR` as they are easier to do using Gradle.{% endif %}

 </div>
 <div id="extra_A-JavaDoc">

-* As in the step 1 above, implement these three increments as three parallel branches first (branch names: `branch-A-JavaDoc`, `branch-A-CodingStandard`, `branch-Level-9`), and then merge them one-by-one.
+* As in the step 1 above, implement these three increments ==as three <tooltip content="i.e., start a branch, add some code to it, go back to the master branch (without merging the first branch), and start another branch, and so on">parallel</tooltip> branches== first (branch names: `branch-A-JavaDoc`, `branch-A-CodingStandard`, `branch-Level-9`), and then merge them one-by-one.
 Hopefully, you will encounter some merge conflicts so that you get to practice de-conflicting branches.
 * The Java and Git standards to follow (for `A-CodingStandard`) are given in [this page](standardsAndConventions.html).
 * After finishing, assuming you encountered merge conflicts (and some were rather painful to resolve), think of how such conflicts could have been reduced %%(e.g., by changing the order of merging, or minimizing parallel branches when certain type of changes are being done to the code)%%.
 </div>